 There are several reasons why Extend Volume maybe grayed out in Windows 10 Disk Management, I'll show you one by one.

 A 256GB hard disk cannot be increased to 512GB itselft, so before extending an allocated partition, you must delete or shrink another drive to get Unallocated space.
 If you right click C drive without deleting or shrinking, of course Extend Volume is unusable.

 To most of the computer users, it is common sense, but why Extend Volume is disabled for C drive after shrinking D?

 From Microsoft explanation, Extend Volume functionality only works when there is adjacent Unallocated space on the right side.
-When you shrink drive D with Shrink Volume functionality, Unallocated space is produced on the right side of D, so it is not adjacent to drive C. To show you the truth, I've shrank D with Disk Management in my Windows 10 laptop.
-As you see,
+When you shrink drive D with Shrink Volume functionality, Unallocated space is produced on the right side of D, so it is non adjacent to drive C. To show you the truth, I've shrank D with Disk Management in my Windows 10 laptop.

 Luckily, the system partition is formatted as NTFS by default when installing Windows, so this issue is just common for data drives.

 If your hard disk is MBR style, there would be another reason why Extend Volume greyed out.

 As I show you above, you cannot extend a drive by shrinking another one, so some people try to delete the adjacent partition, then disk space of this partition will be converted to Unallocated, so Extend Volume is enabled.
 It works indeed to GPT disk, but to MBR disk, it depends.

 Do NOT delete D to expand C drive if you installed programs or there is Windows service running from D.

 As you see, drive D is a Primary partition and original E is Logical.
 Extend Volume is still disabled for D drive after I deleting the adjacent drive E.